-While the four estimators above are the focus of our comparisons in this paper, it is worth noting additional baseline design-based estimation approaches developed in the literature. \cite{small_randomization_2008} invert randomization tests using a Wilcoxon Signed-Rank test to calculate a the Hodges-Lehman estimator and construct confidence intervals, assuming a constant additive or multiplicative treatment effect. \cite{zhang_powerful_2012} improves upon the power of \cite{small_randomization_2008} by proposing a different test statistic for the same type of permutation testing.
-Although design-based, we do not include these estimators in our analysis because Hodges-Lehman estimators are a different class of estimator than our primary focus in this paper.
+While the four estimators above are the focus of our comparisons in this paper, it is worth noting additional baseline estimation approaches developed in the literature. \cite{donner_statistical_1987} provided early insights in the analysis of pCRTs through permutation testing or with a weighted $t$-test.
+Multilevel models using random effects for pairs, rather than fixed-effects, are common in practice.
+However, this approach does not align with the fixed-sample potential outcomes framework, so we do not include it in our main discussion.

+\cite{small_randomization_2008} invert randomization tests using a Wilcoxon Signed-Rank test to calculate a Hodges-Lehman estimator and construct confidence intervals, assuming a constant additive or multiplicative treatment effect. \cite{zhang_powerful_2012} improves upon the power of \cite{small_randomization_2008} by proposing a different test statistic for the same type of permutation testing.